Command Reference

 Simple format shows:

-- NAME - Command name
+- NAME - Command or plugin name

 - VERSION - Installed version

-- DESCRIPTION - Brief description
+commandorplugin - DESCRIPTION - Brief description

 - UPDATED - Last update time